-The Board of County Commissio ners has announc ed that the eme rgency conditions at

-business.
-Repeatingthe emer gency conditions in the area of have now

-ended.
-You may return home a area.
+The Board of County Commissioners has announced that the emergency conditions at have ended.
+It is now safe to return to your residence and/or business.
+Repeating...the emergency conditions in the area of have now ended.
+You may return home and resume normal activities.
+There is no long any threat to persons in the area.

-If you need additional informati on, you may contact
+If you need additional information, you may contact

-NOTE TO COPPESSONIDENTS

-NOTE TO CORRESPONDENTS .

-This message has been issued by Additional information may be d of County Con nmissioners.
+This message has been issued by authority of the Board of County Commissioners.
+Additional information may be obtained from:

-Date/Time of issue:

-Issued by: